openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

          - "owner1/project1"
     ```

-    The Github token is scoped to the following repositories: `owner/project`, `owner1/project1`, `owner2/project2`, `owner3/project3`, `linda/project`.
+    The GitHub token is scoped to the following repositories: `owner/project`, `owner1/project1`, `owner2/project2`, `owner3/project3`, `linda/project`.

 - If you set only the global configuration in the `secret-github-app-scope-extra-repos` key in the `pipelines-as-code` configmap,
-the Github token is scoped to all the listed repositories, as well as the original repository from which the payload files come.
+the GitHub token is scoped to all the listed repositories, as well as the original repository from which the payload files come.

 - If you set only the `github_app_token_scope_repos` spec in the `Repository` custom resource,
-the Github token is scoped to all the listed repositories, as well as the original repository from which the payload files come.
+the GitHub token is scoped to all the listed repositories, as well as the original repository from which the payload files come.
 All the repositories must exist in the same namespace where the `Repository` custom resource is created.

-- If you did not install the Github app for any repositories that you list in the global or repository level configuration,
+- If you did not install the GitHub app for any repositories that you list in the global or repository level configuration,
-creation of the Github token fails with the following error message:
+creation of the GitHub token fails with the following error message:

     ```text
     failed to scope token to repositories in namespace test-repo with error : could not refresh installation id 36523992's token: received non 2xx response status \"422 Unprocessable Entity\" when fetching https://api.github.com/app/installations/36523992/access_tokens: Post \"https://api.github.com/repos/savitaashture/article/check-runs\
     ```

-- If the scoping of the Github token to the repositories set in global or repository level configuration fails for any reason,
+- If the scoping of the GitHub token to the repositories set in global or repository level configuration fails for any reason,
 the CI process does not run.
 This includes cases where the same repository is listed in the global or repository level configuration,
 and the scoping fails for the repository level configuration because the repository is not in the same namespace as the `Repository` custom resource.